College Football on ABC: Features

 From 1981 until 2014, ABC aired the in-studio pre-game show College Football Countdown before its slate of regional games at 3:30 p.m.
 Eastern Time.
 For many years, College Football Countdown was broadcast from ABC's Time Square Studios.
 This ended in 2011 when a new set was built at the ESPN studios in Bristol, CT.

 ABC aired the Sugar Bowl from 1969 to 2006, the Rose Bowl Game from 1989 to 2010, the Citrus Bowl from 1987 to 2010 and since 2013, and the Celebration Bowl throughout its existence.

 From 1998 to 2005, when ABC held the exclusive rights to the Bowl Championship Series, the network aired a Bowl Championship Series Selection Show at the end of Championship Weekend on the Sunday after the games.

-Personalities
+ESPN on ABC personalities

-At ESPN Studio F in Bristol, Connecticut, Kevin Negandhi and Booger McFarland provide in-studio game analysis, with Dan Orlovsky joining them for select weeks.
-Negandhi also provides in-game studio updates.
+Note: Only includes ESPN announcers who have called at least two ABC games during one season.